nashsu/FreeAskInternet/README.md

 - 👻 Runs WITHOUT LLM Hardware (NO GPU NEED!)
 - 🤩 Using Free ChatGPT3.5 API (NO API keys need!
 Thx OpenAI)
 - 🚀 Fast and easy to deploy with Docker Compose
-- 🌐 Web adn Mobile friendly interface, allowing for easy access from any device ( Thx ChatGPT-Next-Web )
+- 🌐 Web and Mobile friendly interface, allowing for easy access from any device ( Thx ChatGPT-Next-Web )

 ## How It Works?